E137299/5.5-Prisoners-Dilemna/README.md

 Game theory has applications in various fields such as economics, biology, political science, and computer science.
 It helps in understanding strategic decision-making, predicting outcomes, and finding optimal strategies in situations where the actions of others significantly impact the result.
 It's widely used in analyzing markets, competition, auctions, negotiations, and various real-life scenarios involving multiple decision-makers.

 Example of Prisoners Dilemna (Game Show): https://youtu.be/S0qjK3TWZE8?si=7EkQe0syQBabf5mK

+## Instructions (You may work with a partner):
+- Required Methods:
+  - **Look at Last Ten Rounds**: This strategy involves analyzing the opponent's behavior over the last ten rounds.
+The condition is to check if the opponent's cooperation rate is more than 50% or not.
+If the opponent has colluded (cooperated) more than half the time in the last ten rounds, the strategy chooses to cooperate.
+If the opponent's cooperation rate falls below 50%, the strategy will defect.
+  - **Last Ten Rounds: React to Sustained Betrayals**: This strategy focuses on observing the opponent's behavior over ten rounds.
+The condition for this strategy is to look for patterns where the opponent betrays in five consecutive rounds within the last ten rounds.
+If the opponent exhibits this pattern of five consecutive betrayals, the strategy will choose to betray otherwise collude.
+  - **Pavlov**: Pavlov, also known as "Win-Stay, Lose-Switch," begins by cooperating.
+If you receive a good outcome (both players cooperate or both defect), continue with the same action.
+If the outcome is bad (opponent defects while you cooperate or vice versa), switch strategies.
+It's an adaptive strategy that tries to maintain a cooperative stance if it's beneficial.
+- Two Methods of Your Own Design